-Ellen Voorhees is a Senior Research Scientist at the US National Institute of Standards and Technology (NIST).
-Her primary responsibility at NIST is to manage the Text REtrieval Conference (TREC) project, a project that develops the infrastructure required for large-scale evaluation of search engines and other information access technology.
-Voorhees' research focuses on developing and validating appropriate evaluation schemes to measure system effectiveness for diverse user tasks.
+Ellen Voorhees is a Fellow at the US National Institute of Standards and Technology (NIST).
+For most of her tenure at NIST she managed the Text REtrieval Conference (TREC) project, a project that develops the infrastructure required for large-scale evaluation of search engines and other information access technology.
+Currently she is examining how best to bring the benefits of large-scale community evaluations to bear on the problems of trustworthy AI.
+Voorhees' general research focuses on developing and validating appropriate evaluation schemes to measure system effectiveness for diverse user tasks.

 Voorhees received a B.Sc. in computer science from the Pennsylvania State University, and M.Sc. and Ph.D. degrees in computer science from Cornell University.
 Prior to joining NIST she was a Senior Member of Technical Staff at Siemens Corporate Research in Princeton, NJ where her work on intelligent agents applied to information access resulted in three patents.

-Voorhees is a fellow of the ACM, a member of AAAI, and has been elected as a fellow of the Washington Academy of Sciences.
+Voorhees is a fellow of the ACM, a member of the Association for the Advancement of Artificial Intelligence (AAAI) and the Association for Computational Linguistics (ACL), and has been elected as a fellow of the Washington Academy of Sciences.
 She has published numerous articles on information retrieval techniques and evaluation methodologies and serves on the review boards of several journals and conferences.